 Nowadays, the demand for virtualized technologies is continually increasing, and to keep pace with the current technologies enterprises are utilizing various cloud platforms to manage their application through a global network.

-On April 9, 2019, Google had launched a new cloud-based management application platform named “Anthos” with the aim to allow enterprises to run their application on existing on-premise hardware or in the public cloud.
+Google launched a new cloud-based management application platform named “Anthos” in 2019.
+The aim of this tool is to allow enterprises to run their application on existing on-premise hardware or in the public cloud.

 It is a cloud service platform that the organization declared over a year ago and which is accessible on both the Google Cloud Platform (GCP) with Google Kubernetes Engine (GKE) and in your server farm with GKE On-Prem.